What Is It?

 Do Appetite Suppressants Work?

-Appetite suppressants are drugs that make the you feel full, which suppresses the appetite.
-Appetite suppressants (also known as diet pills) trigger hormonal responses which interrupt the brain’s signals which tell you that you feel hungry and that it’s time to eat.
+Appetite suppressants are drugs that make you feel full, suppressing your appetite.
+Appetite suppressants (also known as diet pills) trigger hormonal responses that interrupt the brain’s signals, telling you that you feel hungry and that it’s time to eat.

 They can also make you feel full more quickly once you begin to eat.
 This means, in theory, that you eat less and therefore lose weight.

 Appetite suppressants may help to suppress hunger and cause you to feel full sooner, so they might help you lose weight in the short term.
 However, there are safer ways to lose weight.